zepinglee/citeproc-js/manual/citeproc-doc.rst

 ^^^^^

-When present in the item data, CSL name variables must be delivered as a list of Javascript arrays, with one array for each name represented by the variable.
+When present in the item data, CSL name variables must be delivered as a list of JavaScript arrays, with one array for each name represented by the variable.
 Simple personal names are composed of ``family`` and ``given`` elements, containing respectively the family and given name of the individual.